Lyell McEwin Hospital

 Improved stroke care

 For stroke patients, fast treatment at a specialised stroke unit can be the difference between life and death, or the difference between long-term disability and none.
-The Lyell McEwin Hospital will extend emergency stroke care hours on-site from 8am to 8pm, 7 days a week for local patients, ensuring they receive fast treatment in a specialised unit.
+The Lyell McEwin Hospital has extended emergency stroke care hours on-site from 8am to 8pm, 7 days a week for local patients, ensuring they receive fast treatment in a specialised unit.